alexandroskoliousis/polygraphs/docs/guide/simulations/processing-results.md

 ```

 ## Creating Custom Columns
-Custom columns can be defined by extending the `Processor` class to access the `dataframe` object inside the class and adding columns using the `add()` method.
+Custom columns can be defined by extending the `Processor` class to access the `dataframe` object inside the class and adding columns using the `add()` method during initialisation.
 In the example below, a `MyPolygraphProcessor` class is created and two methods for calculating the number of edges and a majority function that determines which iteration a particular threshold was met is added as columns to the results DataFrame.

 ```python
 import numpy as np